Homeland Security Service [fr]

 India, Nepal, Sri Lanka, Maldives & Bangladesh come under the jurisdiction of the Homeland Security Service of the Embassy of France in India.

-The DCI organises and coordinates technical, institutional, and operational cooperation of the police and the national Gendarmerie, except in matters that are exclusively within the remit of the intelligence services.
+The DCIS organises and coordinates technical, institutional, and operational cooperation of the police and the national Gendarmerie, except in matters that are exclusively within the remit of the intelligence services.

 Embassy of France in India